Here's a question we've heard a lot from our Facebook and blog friends:

 Beet Root Powder – Beets have been used in folk medicine to treat a wide variety of ailments since the time of the Romans and was popularized by the French for its culinary value.
 The natural sugar content makes this powder a great sweetener!
 It also offers fiber, magnesium, potassium, zinc, beta-carotene, calcium, and B vitamins.

-Bilberries – A close relative of the blueberry, cranberry, and huckleberry, bilberries have a wonderful blue/purple color from natural anthocyanosides, which has earned them a rich medicinal history.
+Bilberries – A close relative of the blueberry, cranberry, and huckleberry, bilberries have a wonderful blue/purple color from natural anthocyanosides, which has earned them a rich traditional history.
 Bilberries have a flavor very similar to blueberries and contain naturally occurring antioxidant bioflavonoids including polyphenols and anthocyanosides.*

 Cacao Powder – Who doesn't love the mood boosting properties of chocolate?
 The Mayan, Olmec, and Aztec civilizations used the entire cacao fruit medicinally.
 Cacao contains caffeine, flavonoids, phenylethylalamine, anandamide, magnesium, sulfur, oleic acid, theobromine, and tryptophan.
 Cacao beans and nibs are a source of magnesium, calcium, iron, zinc, copper, manganese and potassium, and are a source of vitamins A, B1, B2, B3, C, E and pantothenic acid.

-Camu Camu Powder – This nutrient dense fruit from the Amazon rainforest is attracting the attention of many for its Vitamin C content.
+Camu Camu Powder – This fruit from the Amazon rainforest is attracting the attention of many for its Vitamin C content.
 Camu camu has a highly acidic flavor that can be easily sweetened to taste.
 Use in your smoothie as a source of magnesium, potassium, Vitamin C, beta carotene, iron, and amino acids.

 Carob Powder - Made popular as a caffiene-free substitute for chocolate, carob powder was once deemed essential to the opera for saving the voices of performance-weary sopranos.
 This pea family pod has been used as a food source for over 5,000 years, offering dense nutritional value and a naturally sweet and slightly bitter flavor.

-Cayenne Powder - The Capsicum family includes bell peppers, red peppers, and paprika, but the most famous medicinal members of the family are cayenne and chilies.
+Cayenne Powder - The Capsicum family includes bell peppers, red peppers, and paprika, but the most famous members of the family are cayenne and chilies.
 Careful to use the slightest amount, unless you handle heat well!
-The capsaicin in these peppers has been used for medicinal and diaphoretic properties.
+The capsaicin in these peppers has been used for its diaphoretic properties.
 Try freezing our Lemon Tea in an ice cube tray and then blending them up with apple slices, fresh greens, fresh ginger, and a 1/8 tsp of Cayenne Powder.

 Chaga Powder – Chaga is a parasitic carpophores mushroom that looks like the charred remains of burned wood on the side of a birch tree (sometimes growing on Elm and Alder, but Birch is its favorite).
 Chaga is commonly made into a tea, taken by tincture, or put into capsules for its antioxidant content.
 Why not give your smoothie some mushroom power?